 Three account-based marketing examples

-Personalized and customized content can be a powerful base of your ABM strategy.
-Think of contents such as blogs, infographics, e-books, and whitepapers that you can make account or industry specific.
-For example by means of a personalized title or subtitle or a front page adjusted to a segment or industry.
-Or by sharing customer cases that fit your target accounts.
+Personalised and customised content can be a powerful base for your ABM strategy.
+Think of blogs, infographics, e-books, and whitepapers you can make account or industry-specific.
+You can use a personalised title or subtitle or a front page adjusted to a segment or industry.
+Or you can share customer cases that fit your target accounts.

 Example 2: Out-of-the-box 1-1 actions

-In order to close big accounts and stand out from all commercial actions of your competitors, you can develop a special and personalized action for one account.
+In order to close big accounts and stand out from all commercial actions of your competitors, you can develop a special and personalised action for one account.

 To raise interest, it is important to play into the needs and challenges of this specific account.
-Make it extra personal especially by using the same language and words your target account uses.
+Make it even more personal by using the same language and words your target account uses.

 You can change images and texts on a specific landing page.
 Or go the extra mile and even show different content (e.g. blogs, e-books, and infographics).

-For more account-based marketing examples, have a look at https://www.readycontacts.com/
+For more account-based marketing examples, have a look at some of our customers who implemented ABM:

 Account-based marketing software